-Global Markets-Stocks fall, Bund yields go negative on Brexit fears
+GLOBAL MARKETS-Stocks fall, Bund yields go negative on Brexit fears

 fell below zero on Tuesday for the first time and global equity

-markets slid for a fourth day in a row on intensifying worries
+markets slid for a fourth day running on rising worries about a

 The 10-year Bund yield fell as low as minus